chibuike07/dare_me/README.md

 ## `Description`

-The project is a multi-choice quizz game that have the following features:
+The project is a multi-choice quizz game that is built with reactJs and react flux - `contexts` and `useReducer` that have the following features:

 - Difficulty [`easy`, `medium`, `hard`]
 - Track the user progress